LibreSolar/charge-controller-firmware/README.md

 2. Adjust configuration in `zephyr/prj.conf` if necessary.

 3. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]` or create a file `custom.ini` with your personal settings.
+PlatformIO is configured for latest revision of the boards (see table above).
+For older revisions adjust `platformio.ini` and the `.json` files in `boards` folder manually or use native Zephyr environment.

 4. Connect the board via a programmer.
 See the Libre Solar website for [further project-agnostic instructions](http://libre.solar/docs/flashing).